 Student Liaison to the Latino Medical Student Association

-NOTE: This position is filled.
-Applications will be accepted in 2018 for the 2018-2019 term.
-For information on the amount of travel associated with this position, check out the meeting calendar below, which reflects the current liaison’s anticipated schedule of activities.
+NOTE: Applications are now being accepted for the 2019 term.
+For information on the amount of travel associated with this position, see the calendar below.

 During the fall of 2016, executive leadership from the LMSA and the AAFP FMIG Network discussed opportunities for collaboration to accomplish shared goals, including: workforce diversity in primary care, community organizing and advocacy for improving vulnerable patient populations, and developing leaders in primary care.